scottslowe/learning-tools/vagrant-docker-json/README.md

 * **containers.json**: This JSON file contains a list of the Docker containers and their properties for use by Vagrant.
 If you don't want to use the default values, you will need to edit this file to specify container friendly name, image, and exposed ports.

 * **host/Vagrantfile**: This file is used by Vagrant to spin up a "host VM" for use with the Vagrant Docker provider.
-Edit this file to change the Vagrant box you'd like to use; by default, this Vagrantfile uses the "slowe/ubuntu-trusty-x64" box (built for the "vmware_desktop" provider).
+Edit this file to change the Vagrant box you'd like to use; by default, this Vagrantfile uses the "bento/ubuntu-14.04" box (includes support for the "vmware_desktop" provider).

 * **README.md**: The file you're currently reading.